extrawurst/extrawurst.github.io/_posts/2020/2020-12-26-unity-flatbuffers.md

 # Flatbuffers

-> FlatBuffers is an efficient cross platform serialization library ([flatbuffers website](https://google.github.io/flatbuffers/))
+> FlatBuffers is an efficient cross platform serialization library ([Flatbuffers website](https://google.github.io/flatbuffers/))

 Initially a Google internal project for game development it received some fame when Facebook announced massive performance gains by utilizing it on their mobile app ([article](https://engineering.fb.com/2015/07/31/android/improving-facebook-s-performance-on-android-with-flatbuffers/)).